Phonx38/-Portfolio/README.md

 # -Portfolio
-it's gong to be very cool
+it's going to be very cool